-Find an employee benefits law firm that listens to your objectives and has the talent and depth of experience to know how to guide you to them.
-Here are some questions to ask yourself prior to choosing an ESOP law firm:
+Find an ESOP attorney and an employee benefits law firm that listens to your objectives and has the talent and depth of experience to know how to guide you to them.
+Here are some questions to ask yourself prior to choosing an ESOP attorney and team:

 - Can they see the big picture?
 Do they view an ESOP as a single project, or holistically as a part of an entire benefits package?